bagder/uncurled/money/companies.md

 best way to get a feature into a project's mainline code.

-You will however rarely see a company offer to help with compensation for generic bug fixes or other infrastructure things or improvements in the project.
+You will however rarely see a company offer to help with compensation for generic bugfixes or other infrastructure things or improvements in the project.
 And if you do, you know you are not in a small project anymore!